paulrobello/parllama/README.md

 * Select a different model or change the temperature and ask the same questions.
 * Jump between the tabs to compare responses by click the tabs or using slash commands `/tab.1` and `/tab.2`
 * Press ^S to see all your past and current sessions.
 You can recall any past session by selecting it and pressing Enter or ^N if you want to load it into a new tab.
+* Press ^P to see / change your sessions config options such as provider, model, temperature, etc.
+* Type "/help" or "/?" to see what other slash commands are available.

+## Quick start image chat workflow
+* Start parllama.
+* Click the "Site" tab.
+* Use ^R to fetch the latest models from Ollama.com.
+* Use the "Filter Site models" text box and type "llava-llama3".
+* Find the entry with title of "llava-llama3".
+* Click the blue tag "8B" to update the search box to read "llava-llama3:8b".
+* Press ^P to pull the model from Ollama to your local machine.
+Depending on the size of the model and your internet connection this can take a few min.
+* Click the "Local" tab to see models that have been locally downloaded.
+If the download is complete and it isn't showing up here you may need to refresh the list with ^R.
+* Select the "llava-llama3" entry and press ^C to jump to the "Chat" tab and auto select the model.
+* Use a slash command to add an image and a prompt "/add.image PATH_TO_IMAGE describe whats happening in this image".
+It will take a few seconds for Ollama to load the model.
+After which the LLMs answer will stream in.
+* Towards the very top of the app you will see what model is loaded and what percent of it is loaded into the GPU / CPU.
+If a model cant be loaded 100% on the GPU it will run slower.
 * Type "/help" or "/?" to see what other slash commands are available.

 ## Custom Prompts
 You can create a library of custom prompts for easy starting of new chats.